MarcoGroenenberg/mendix-PivotTableWidget/README.md

 For count and sum, optionally a total column and row can be displayed.

+There is also a display action for string values.
+This allows to show correlation between two entities.
+Note that this is most effective when each combination of the two entities exists only once.

 The various elements in the table can easily be styled.

 It is also possible to set thresholds that apply a CSS class depending on the cell value.